DinoChiesa/apigee-edge-js/README.md

 ## License

-This code is Copyright (C) 2017-2018 Google Inc, and is licensed under the Apache 2.0 source license.
+This code is Copyright (C) 2017-2018 Google LLC, and is licensed under the Apache 2.0 source license.

 ## Bugs